inmanta/vscode-inmanta/README.md

 The selected Python environment will be used to install the Inmanta Language server.
  - If the used version of inmanta-core>=6 then it will also be used for the module dependencies and the v2 modules.
- - If the version of inmanta-core<6 then the inmanta.compilerVenv setting will be used as environement for the module dependencies and the v2 modules.
+ - If the version of inmanta-core<6 then the inmanta.compilerVenv setting will be used as environment for the module dependencies.

 <img src="images/python-env.png" width="80%">